vtb-wanderers63/gha-workflow-monitoring/README.md

 - Monitors a workflow run until it completes, fails, or times out.
 - Authenticates securely using a GitHub App token.
-- Outputs the final workflow status and conclusion message.
+- Outputs the final workflow status, workflow run url and conclusion message.

 ## Inputs